pryv/lib-cocoa/Readme.md

 	}

-That username and token is used for creating PYAccess object.
+The user ID and the access token are used for creating PYAccess object.

 	PYAccess *access = [PYClient createAccessWithUsername:@"username" andAccessToken:@"accessToken"];

-With `PYAccess` object you can browse channels, folders and events with permissions you have in access token
+With `PYAccess` objects, you can browse channels, folders and events with the permissions you have in access token.

 	   [access getAllChannelsWithRequestType:PYRequestTypeAsync gotCachedChannels:^(NSArray *cachedChannelList) {